Coparenting in PSP Families

 Watkins, S. L., Shannon, M. A., Hurtado, D. A., Shea, S. A., & Bowles, N. P. (2021).
 Interactions between home, work, and sleep among firefighters.
 American Journal of Industrial Medicine, 64(2), 137-148. https://doi.org/10.1002/ajim.23194

 PSP families know that the public can be misinformed about the role and actions of PSP.
 However, opinions and news coverage can still be disturbing.
 There can be public distrust of PSP in positions of authority.
 In some cases, stereotypes of PSP sleeping through their shifts or hanging out at the coffee shop are also an issue.
 Inaccurate or exaggerated comments and images on social media can cause worry and upset.
-Opinions of neighbours and friends can be unfair and isolate PSP families.
-PSP families can also find themselves in the spotlight when incidents occur.
-Public safety organizations can help educate the public, but families cannot control public perceptions.
+Public safety organizations can help educate the public, but families cannot control public opinion.
+It can be helpful to minimize exposure to hurtful and harmful media coverage.

 Things to consider…